 If you stay hydrated in summer, this means your heart can pump blood easily to the muscles through the blood vessels.
 One shouldn’t take dehydration casually since it can lead to serious heatstroke problems.

-The first thing you should know is that how much water your body needs.
-The amount of water which a normal human body requires, changes geographically and climatic conditions.
+The first thing you should know is how much water your body needs.
+The amount of water that a normal human body requires, changes geographically and climatic conditions.
 Also, if you are an athlete and do vigorous exercise, you need extra water.
-So, in order to stay hydrated in summer season, everyone has different water intake value.
+So, in order to stay hydrated in the summer season, everyone has different water intake values.

 When it comes to staying hydrated in the summer, the best way is to drink water.
 Water intake doesn’t mean just water.
 There are other sources of water such as fruits and vegetables which have rich water content.
 There are sports drinks which are full of electrolytes to maintain the electrolyte level inside the body.

 Here are some tricks and tips to stay hydrated in the summer season.
 Beat the heat with these tips and stay hydrated this summer.

 You need more water depending on the conditions.
 When your body loses water, it also loses electrolytes.
 Thus the body also needs electrolytes and carbohydrates.
 For healthy muscle functions, the body needs sodium, potassium, calcium, magnesium, chloride, etc. These electrolytes are wiped out of the body in sweat.
 To stay hydrated in the summer season, you should consume hydration rich nutrients so that your body can remain healthy and can function properly.
 One good source is nimbu pani (lemon water).
 It can be easily prepared at home.
 It contains both electrolytes and carbohydrates to keep your body hydrated in summer.

 - Don’t replace water with other drinks